AnnaM-Salamon/blossom-yoga-studio/README.md

 - The page About us contains two paragraphs of text and pictures.
 I wanted them to be positioned below the text in the form of a responsive box.
 I suspect I wasn't able to achieve this as the main content on the page(text) is styled with Flexbox.
 The idea is to restructure, restyle the whole page again.

+- The site responds well in various dimensions  despite Media queries not present

 ## Deployment